blockmatic-icebox/dev-configs/packages/tsconfig/docs/index.md

 ## Examples

-See the [examples documentation](./examples.md) for detailed guidance on how to set up the Spotify TypeScript config for your any library or app.
+See the [examples documentation](./examples.md) for detailed guidance on how to set up the Blockmatic TypeScript config for your any library or app.

 ## Getting Started with TypeScript

-Step-by-step guides for setting up TypeScript and the Spotify TypeScript config for Golden Path use cases are available in this repo as well.
+Step-by-step guides for setting up TypeScript and the Blockmatic TypeScript config for Golden Path use cases are available in this repo as well.

 - [Create React App](./guides/cra.md)